hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/lambda-functions-should-be-in-a-vpc.md

     → → Overall Result: true

-    This result means that all resources have passed the policy check for the policy aws-lambda-3-lambda-functions-should-be-in-a-vpc.
+    This result means that all resources have passed the policy check for the policy lambda-functions-should-be-in-a-vpc.

     ✓ Found 0 resource violations